rapiddweller/rapiddweller-benerator-ce/doc/introduction_to_benerator.md

 | anon-person-random.ben.xml   |   576 |   838 | 1,514 | 1,736 |
 | anon-person-constant.ben.xml | 2,210 | 2,745 | 2,646 | 2,162 |

+!!! note

     The numbers are million entities generated/anonymized per hour.

 Compared to CE 1.1.2's generation engine,

-CE 2.0.0 is 1.5-2 times faster
+CE 2.0.0 is **1.5-2 times faster**

-and EE 2.0.0 with 4 threads is roughly 4 times faster and scales further with the number of CPUs on your machine.
+and EE 2.0.0 with 4 threads is roughly **4 times faster**

+and **scales further** with the number of CPUs on your machine.

 ### Benerator Community Edition (CE)